dimajix/flowman/docs/installation.md

 Note that Flowman can be built for different Hadoop and Spark versions, and the major and minor version of the build needs to match the ones of your platform

+## Building Flowman

+Currently there is no prebuilt and downloadable version of Flowman available.
+Therefore you have to [build Flowman](building.md) yourself.
+A task which is not difficult for someone who has basic experience with Maven.

 ## Local Installation